TLHcmus/react-crud/README.md

 # CRUD App

-Simple CRUD App that's allow working with users list, also support pagination
+Simple CRUD App that's allow working with users using API from https://reqres.in/, also support pagination